elijah-team/elijah-notes/docs/source/index.rst

 .. note::

-   This project is under extremely slow development.
+   This project is under sluggish development.

 Contents
 --------